blinken/paradar/README.md

  * USB-C power supply with TPS61090 boost converter and MCP73871 LiPo battery charger.
 Allows powering the unit via USB-C @ 5V/2A (with the battery providing for load spikes if necessary), battery charging, and powering direct from battery.
 The TPS61090 handles the boost of battery voltage (~3V) to the 5V required by the Raspberry Pi.
 Includes a resettable fuse and a TVS diode to absorb voltage spikes on the USB line.
  * LEDs to indicate USB power connected, charging, charge done, low battery.
  * A 500mA LDO regulator supplies 3.3V to the compass and GPS (not connected to the Raspberry Pi 3.3V power supply)
- * A pad for a JST 6-GH connector is incorporated on the bottom of the board for future support of a FLARM Atom.
+ * A pad for a JST 6-GH connector is incorporated on the bottom of the board to permit future support of a FLARM Atom.
  * A variety of jumpers exposing GPIOs, power lines, serial & SPI to allow future expansion.
  * Mounting holes to suit an undermounted Pi 3 A+ or Pi Zero.